1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 ## Time Span Analysis

 You can use SQL to analyze the time span for each table and calculate the number of days.
 The following example is just for the two table **daily_activity_meregd** and **minuteMETSNarrow_Merged**.
-Later I altered the the datatypes for this table.
+Later I altered the datatypes for this table.

 ```sql
 -- `daily_activity_merged` Table